About this Project

 Teri Wheaton is the marketing manager for the Georgia Health Policy Center.
 Her professional background is in marketing and communications, graphic design, web design, and film production.

-Wheaton provides external and internal marketing support for the center overall, including website maintenance, social media management, event and conference support, and design of marketing collateral.
-Additionally, she… more »
+Wheaton provides external and internal marketing support for the center overall, including website maintenance, social media management, event and conference support, video production, and design of marketing collateral.… more »

 M.P.H., Emory University